 The mind is usually said to be the most powerful tool humans possess.
 Since the way we perceive a situation can affect our feelings, it is useful to remember that staying positive is within our control.

 One way of doing so is to be objective.
-For instance, if your manager provided feedback on how to improve your presentation, you shouldn’t interpret it as him/her implying that you are incompetent.
+For instance, if your manager provided feedback on how to improve your presentation, you shouldn’t interpret it as them implying that you are incompetent.
 Take the feedback positively, analyse what went wrong, focus on how to improve and move on.
 Instead of letting the perceived negative feedback be a yardstick of your capability, recall your strengths and successes to wean off the negative feelings.

 Another way is not to let challenges overwhelm you.
 When faced with difficult issues, temporarily disengage your mind from them to let your mind rest.
 This allows you to tackle the problem with renewed energy after resting.
 Besides that, you can also break down the problem into smaller parts so that it seems less overwhelming, and seek help from your family and friends.